 Your early milk is called colostrum, it’s a thicker golden milk full of nutrients and antibodies that nourish your baby like no other source.
 It’s not like the milk you’ll find being poured in your latte.
 However, shortly after birth, your milk will change and it will continue to change as your baby’s needs change.

 Having a sleep plan can be helpful, especially when you first bring baby home.
 Will your baby sleep in the nursery?
 Your room?
 Your bed?
 Get on the same page with your partner about this so that you both can know what to expect.
 Be flexible and don’t be surprised if the plan changes.

 When I first brought my baby home, I was intent on having her sleep in her crib.
 During the day this was fine because she took super long naps, at night I was miserable because I’d have to get up from my bed to feed her.
-This was short lived because I began co-sleeping and then feeding at night got immensely easier.
+This was short-lived because I began co-sleeping and then feeding at night got immensely easier.
 There are safety precautions that need to be taken when co-sleeping, so definitely check with your medical provider.
-Even sleeping in the same room but different bed or bassinet can make a difference.
+Even sleeping in the same room but in a different bed or bassinet can make a difference.

 BELIEVE IN YOURSELF

 Succeeding at most new things is usually as much a mental challenge as it is a physical challenge.
 Breastfeeding may be difficult in the beginning but believe in yourself.
 Each day as you get more practice and learn your baby, it should get easier.

 START THE JOURNEY WITH GRATITUDE